ThomasCanning/jmap-server/README.md

 - **CloudFront Distribution**:
   - Domain: `yourdomain.com`
-  - Handles ONLY `/.well-known/jmap` (autodiscovery redirect)
+  - When S3 web client is enabled: Serves web client from S3, redirects `/.well-known/jmap` to `jmap.yourdomain.com/.well-known/jmap`
-  - Returns 404 for all other paths
+  - When S3 web client is disabled: Redirects `/.well-known/jmap` to `jmap.yourdomain.com/.well-known/jmap`, returns 404 for all other paths

 - **ACM Certificates**:
   - API Gateway (regional, in deployment region)